Course Coordinator:Lynne Stuart (lstuart@usc.edu.au) School:School of Nursing, Midwifery and Paramedicine

 |

-All - Assessment Task 2:Digital Poster health issue case study scenario. | |
+All - Assessment Task 2:Digital Poster. | |

-Goal: | The aim is for you to use information about a specific health issue relevant to Aboriginal and Torres Strait Islander populations, to produce a case study scenario analysis which informs decision making and best practice. |
+Goal: | The goal of this task is to use information about a specific health issue relevant to Aboriginal and Torres Strait Islander peoples to produce a case study which informs decision making and best practice. |

 Product: | Artefact - Creative |

 Format: | You will use information provided on the course Canvas site to develop a case study scenario analysis for a Digital poster presentation.
-You will: Build a case study scenario from the trigger material provided.
-Draw on relevant evidence and sources of information to analyse the case study scenario implications for decision making and practice.
+You will: Using information provided to you, you will develop a poster presentation that addresses the information using the principles of Cultural Safety within a Social Justice framework You will draw on relevant evidence and sources of information to analyse the implications of the case study for decision making and practice relating to Closing the Gap.
 Make recommendations for best practice to respond to the health issue.
-Full details and information together with poster framework and triggers will be provided on Canvas. |
+You will use the referencing style appropriate to the discipline. |

 Criteria: |